valterc/ki2/README.md

 Tested in the same route in different days.
 Similar profile in Karoo with the original shifting data elements and then the equivalent ones from Ki2.

-I would say that battery gain/loss is marginal and negligible for this particular test given the differences in temperature, ride duration, radar alerts and the number of shifts.
+Battery gain/loss is marginal and negligible for this particular test given the differences in temperature, ride duration, radar alerts and the number of shifts.
 It is encouraging that the battery consumption did not _noticeable_ increase, that was what I looking for 🙂

 ## How can I help?